Jermaine0Forbes/Javascript-Reference/react/readme.md

 - [how to use an effect hook][effect-hook]
 - [how to make the effect hook run only once][hook-once]

+## Redux
+- what is redux
+- how to use a reducer
+- how to use redux-thunk
+- basic react redux setup

+## Router

 ## Errors
 - Element type is invalid: expected a string (for built-in components) or a class/function (for composite components)

 [hook-once]:how-to-make-the-effect-hook-run-once
 [effect-hook]:how-to-use-an-effect-hook